All Episodes

 And this both happened before the election and after the election.

-Sarah Carter last night breaking the story that just months before the election, it appeared that Strzok and Page were working and contributing to an op-ed about Russian election interference.
+Sarah Carter last night breaking the story that just months before the election, it appeared that Strzzok and Paige were working and contributing to an op-ed about Russian election interference.

-And it said Lisa Page asking Strzok, but we are still writing the op-ed.
+And it said, Lisa Page asking Strzzok, but we are still writing the op-ed.

 Yes.